RallyTechServices/iteration-summary/README.md

 * Spill-Over is based on the naming convention of \[Continued\] and \[Unfinished\]
 * Programs are projects chosen in settings and have children projects.
 Data is rolled up.

+* This app attempts to determine the size of the spilled-out stories by finding the points of snapshots with _ValidFrom within 2 minutes of the creation of each spilled-out story -- IF the story that remains in the sprint has no points.
+(This is necessary for points, because when splitting, the original story is moved out and a new one is put in its place.
+Many organizations will zero out the points on the Unfinished story that stays behind so it doesn't get double counted in release burn downs.
+There are still edge cases for missing the data, but this is close.)

 ![settings](./images/settings.png "settings")

 ### First Load